nilkamalsaha/Exploratory-Data-Analysis/README.md

 4. Group the data by country and calculate the average happiness score for each one
 5. Sort the grouped countries by happiness score and return the top five
 6. Compare the two lists

+# Visualizing data

+## Data visualization in Pandas

+You can use the .plot() method to create quick and simple visualizations directly from a Pandas DataFrame

+## Pair Plots

+Use sns.pairplot() to create a pair plot that shows all the scatterplots and histograms that can be made using the numeric variables in a DataFrame